GustavoBrites/data-engineering-zoomcamp-project/README.md

 - Which battalion had the lowest average arrival time to the incidents? **B01**
 - Which battalion had the lowest average incident resolution time? **B01**

+*Useful information*

-*Useful information*: The dataset used for providing these solutions contained fire incidents from 1-Jan-2003 until 22-Apr-2022.
+The dataset used for providing these solutions contained fire incidents from 1-Jan-2003 until 22-Apr-2022.
 As of 24-April-2022, this dataset is updated daily.